Evaluating RAG systems

 Evaluate the answer

-• Faithfulness.
-The answer is supported by the retrieved sources.
+- Faithfulness.
+Every claim in the answer is supported by the retrieved sources, with nothing invented.

-• Correctness.
-The answer resolves the user's task.
+- Correctness.
+The answer actually resolves the user's task.

-• Citation quality.
-Citations point to sources that actually support the claim.
+- Citation quality.
+Citations point to sources that genuinely support the claim they are attached to.

-• Abstention.
-The system refuses or asks for clarification when evidence is missing.
+- Abstention.
+The system refuses or asks for clarification when the evidence is not enough.

-• Usefulness.
-The answer is clear enough for the user to act on.
+- Usefulness.
+The answer is clear and specific enough to act on.

 Measure production constraints